randrews/dovetail/src/README.md

 - then run 'rake' -- from here on out it should build in visual studio
 - You may use whatever tools you like to develop and test -- but we will run 'rake' to compile and test your code
 - Commit your work to your local repository in a branch (you pick the name, just let us know)
-- You can send your work back to us in a ZIP file in an email, as a git patch via email, a dropbox shared folder, or whatever else you think is appropriate.
+- You can send your work back to us in a ZIP file via email, as a git patch via email, a dropbox shared folder, or whatever else you think is appropriate.
    - More info on [using Dropbox as a Git repository](http://rogerstringer.com/2012/04/16/using-dropbox-as-a-git-repository)